m90/seeThru/README.md

 $ grunt assemble
 ```

-Make sure you are serving the demo pages via `http` as `file://` will throw cross domain exceptions when accessing the video data via canvas.
+Make sure you are serving the demo pages via `http(s)://` as `file://` will throw cross domain exceptions when accessing the video data via canvas.